-Endive is enriched with good amount Vitamin A and ß-carotene.
+Endive composes good amount Vitamin-A and ß-carotene.
 Both these compounds are known to have antioxidant properties.
 Carotenes convert into vitamin-A inside the human body.
-Furthermore, vitamin-A is required for maintaining healthy mucus membranes and skin.
-In addition, it is also essential vitamin for good eye-sight.
+Furthermore, vitamin-A required for maintaining healthy mucosa and skin.
+Also, it is also an essential vitamin for good eyesight.
 Consumption of natural vegetables/greens rich in vitamin-A helps to protect from lung and oral cavity cancers.

 Further, it contains good amounts of many essential B-complex groups of vitamins such as folic acid, pantothenic acid (vitamin B5), pyridoxine (vitamin B6) and thiamin (vitamin B1), niacin (B3).
-These vitamins are essential in the sense that human body requires them through external sources to replenish and employ in fat, protein, and carbohydrate metabolism.
+These vitamins are essential in the sense that human body requires them through external sources to replenish.
+They take part as cofacors in fat, protein, and carbohydrate metabolism.

-Store greens in plastic bag inside refrigerator.
+Store greens in a plastic bag in the refrigerator.
 It will stay fresh for 3-4 days.